bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 #### **Step 3.2**: Read depth distribution

-Plot a histogram showing the distribution of read depth at each variant across all samples (e.g. if you had 10 variants and 5 samples, you'd have 50 data points).
+Using your Python script above, extract the read depth of each variant site in each sample and output it to a new file called `DP.txt` which contains only the depths -- one per line (potentially having the first line contain a header).
 This information can be found in the sample specific FORMAT fields and the end of each line.
 Check the file header to decide which ID is appropriate.
+This is a per-sample, per-variant metric, so with 10 variants and 5 samples, you would have 50 read depths.

+Plot a histogram showing the distribution of read depth at each variant across all samples (i.e., a single histogram, rather than multiple histograms stratified by sites or samples).

 Make sure you label the plot appropriately.
 Set `bins=21` and `xlim(0, 20)` to make the figure more legible, noting that some very high depths will be cut off.